aiidalab/aiidalab-deployment-files/README.md

 # aiidalab-deployment-files
-This repo holds various templates for use by the various AiiDAlab deployments (e.g. terms of use)
+This repo holds templates for use by the various AiiDAlab deployments (e.g. terms of use, privacy policy, etc.)